igrek51/nuclear/README.md

 ## Sub-commands
 Commands may form a multilevel tree with nested sub-commands.

-Sub-commands syntax is commonly known:
+Sub-commands syntax is commonly known, e.g.:
-- `git remote rename ...`,
+- `git remote rename ...`
-- `docker container ls`,
+- `docker container ls`
-- `nmcli device wifi list`,
+- `nmcli device wifi list`
-- `ip address show`.
+- `ip address show`

 Sub-commands split the CLI into many nested CLI levels, forming a tree.
-They decide where to direct the parser, which seeks for a most relevant action to invoke.
+They decide where to direct the parser, which seeks for a most relevant action to invoke and decides which rules are active.

-Sub-commands create a nested levels of sub-parsers, which not only may have different actions but also contains different CLI rules, such as named parameters, flags or other sub-commands, which are only enabled when parent command is enabled as well.
+Sub-commands create nested levels of sub-parsers, which not only may have different actions but also contains different CLI rules, such as named parameters, flags or other sub-commands, which are only enabled when parent command is enabled as well.
 Subcommand can have more subrules which are activated only when corresponding subcommand is active.
 So subcommand is just a keyword which narrows down the context.